EricssonResearch/v2x-self-revocation/simulation/README.md

 # Simulation of a V2X scenario with self-revocation

-This folder contains instructions to run our simulation artifacts with Kubernets, to reproduce the results of Section VII and Appendix C of our paper.
+This folder contains instructions to run our simulation artifacts with Kubernets, to reproduce the results of Section VII of our paper.

 ## Short description of the application